Abatacept solution for injection (subcutaneous or intravenous use)

 What should I watch for while using this medicine?

-Visit your doctor for regular check ups while you are taking this medicine.
-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
+Visit your doctor for regular checks on your progress.
+Tell your doctor or health care professional if your symptoms do not start to get better or if they get worse.

-Call your doctor or health care professional if you get a cold or other infection while receiving this medicine.
+This medicine may increase your risk of getting an infection.
+Call your doctor or health care professional if you get fever, chills, or sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
-This medicine may decrease your body's ability to fight infection.
 Try to avoid being around people who are sick.